-The career component of this program takes an estimate of 120 hours to complete; however, the hours for the High School Diploma general education can vary based on the number of high school credits you have prior to enrollment.
-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
+The career component of this course takes an estimate of 120 hours to complete; however, the hours for the High School Diploma general education can vary based on the number of high school credits you have prior to enrollment.
+All of our courses are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
 Depending on how many credits you transfer in, you can be on your way to earning your high school diploma in a few months.
-You will be given up to 18 months to complete the program.
+You will be given up to 18 months to complete the course.

 To arm you with the tools you need to find a job, we will teach you to create essential documents such as your resume and a cover letter.

 A GED or General Equivalency Diploma requires you to pay for an exam.
 Preparing for the exam does not always provide you with the learning opportunities you could benefit from by completing coursework.
 Additionally, this course gives you the benefit of earning a career certificate.
 We encourage you to make the decision that is right for you, so research all of your options.
 Also, ask friends, family, and employers what their opinion is!